 - Place it back in the freezer for a minimum of 6 hours.
 If it's easier to let it sit in the freezer overnight, that works too.

 - Remove the container from the freezer and using a spatula remove all of the fudge onto a cutting board or plate.

 - Slice the almond butter fudge into squares.

 - Serve it all or separate it into smaller serving sizes in the freezer or refrigerator.
 If you refrigerate it, finish it within four days.

-Toddler Twist: Use veggie cutters to serve it in fun shapes with apple slices or on its own in place of a cookie in her lunchbox.
+Toddler Twist: Use veggie cutters to serve it in fun shapes with apple slices, granola or on its own in place of a cookie in your child’s lunchbox.